nvim-neo-tree/neo-tree.nvim/README.md

 ![Neo-tree git_status](https://github.com/nvim-neo-tree/resources/raw/main/images/Neo-tree-git_status.png)

-## Status

-This is a fully functional file browser with navigation, mutation, git status, and filtering.
-It can also display a list of open buffers.
-Other sources that may be added include things like tags, treesitter or lsp document structures, git status, etc.

 ## Configuration and Customization

 This is designed to be flexible.
-The way that is acheived is by making everything a function, or a reference to a built-in function.
-All of the built-in functions can be replaced with your own implimentation, or you can add new ones.
+The way that is acheived is by making everything a function, or a string that identifies a built-in function.
+All of the built-in functions can be replaced with your own implementation, or you can add new ones.

-Each node in the tree is created from the renderer specified for the given node type, and each renderer is a list of component configs.
-Each component is a function, either built-in or specified in your own the setup() config.
+Each node in the tree is created from the renderer specified for the given node type, and each renderer is a list of component configs to be rendered in order for each node in the tree.
+Each component is a function, either built-in or specified in your config.
 Those functions are called with the config, node, and state of the plugin, and return the text and highlight group for the component.

-Additionally, each source has a `before_render()` function that you can override and use to gather any additonal information you want to use in your components.
-This function is currently used to gather the git status and diagnostics for the tree.
-If you want to skip that, override the function and leave that part out.
-If you want to show some other data, gather it in `before_render()`, create a component to display it, and reference that component in the renderer for the `file` and/or `directory` type.
+Additionally, there is an events system that you can hook into.
+If you want to show some new data point related to your files, gather it in the `before_render` event, create a component to display it, and reference that component in the renderer for the `file` and/or `directory` type.

 Details on how to configure everything is in the help file at `:h neo-tree` or